 Canadian System of Environmental-Economic Accounts - Physical Flow Accounts (PFA)

-Statistics Canada's Physical Flow Accounts (PFA) record the annual flows of natural resources, products and residuals between the Canadian economy and the environment.
-Data are presented to reflect the activities of industries, households and governments, and follow the classification system used in Statistics Canada's Supply, Use and Input-Output Tables (record 1401).
+Statistics Canada's physical flow accounts (PFA) record the annual flows of natural resources, products and residuals between the Canadian economy and the environment.
+Data are presented to reflect the activities of industries, households, institutions and governments, and follow the classification system used in Statistics Canada's Supply, Use and Input-Output Tables (record 1401).
 The accounts use the same classifications and accounting methods as the System of National Accounts (SNA) to ensure that the data can be linked with the monetary data in the national economic accounts.
-Classification changes and other improvements were introduced in the SNA with the implementation of the new international standards published in System of National Accounts 2008.
-This 2012 historical revision to the Canadian System of National Accounts has resulted in substantial impacts on the supply and use tables published by Statistics Canada (see "Modernization of the Input-Output tables" in the Documentation section below).
+Classification changes and other improvements were introduced in the SNA with the implementation of the new international standards published in SNA 2008.
+This 2012 historical revision to the Canadian SNA has resulted in substantial impacts on the supply and use tables published by Statistics Canada (see "Modernization of the Input-Output tables" in the Documentation section below).
 As a result, the new PFA tables are not fully comparable to previously published estimates for the period 1990 to 2008.

 The implementation of the PFA in Canada has focused on specific elements of the physical supply and use framework rather than the full elaboration of the detailed PSUT structure outlined in the SEEA.
-Depending on the topic, the PFA can focus on the production of statistics on either supply (e.g. in the case of CO2 emissions) or use (e.g. in the case of water and energy use) data.
+Depending on the topic, the PFA can focus on the production of statistics on either supply (e.g. in the case of CO2 emissions) or use (e.g. in the case of water and energy use).
 This is done in an effort to streamline production and maximize the usefulness of the data.
+The pilot physical flow account for plastic material includes data on both supply and use.

-To date, PFA have been developed for energy use, water use and greenhouse gas emissions.
-These statistics are used in economic-environmental modeling, for studies on eco-efficiency and resource and waste intensities, for environmental indicators, and for trade negotiations related to environmental impacts.
+To date, PFA have been developed for energy use, water use, and greenhouse gas emissions.
+A PFA for plastic material is currently in the pilot phase.
+These statistics are used in economic-environmental modeling, for studies on eco-efficiency, and resource and waste intensities, for environmental indicators and for trade negotiations related to environmental impacts.
 Compatibility with the traditional national economic accounts greatly facilitates the integration of the environmental data into macroeconomic models and analysis.

 - Economic accounts